CHH001-jj/chh001-jj.github.io/contents/awards.md

-- Outstanding Graduate Award (CUMT), 2025.
+- Outstanding Graduate A11ward (CUMT), 2025.

 - National Scholarship for Graduate Student, 2024.